-Things Connected was launched in September 2016 by the Digital Catapult.
-Future Cities Catapult is exploring how it can be applied in the city to solve urban challenges.
-Things Connected is a collaboration between the Future Cities Catapult, BT, the Digital Catapult, Everynet, Beecham Research, AllThingsTalk, BRE, Imperial College London, King’s College London, UCL and Queen Mary University of London.
-The programme aims to empower digital startups and SMEs to embrace the opportunities of IoT and help drive innovation.
-There is information on the LoRa Alliance website about LoRa certified products and specifications, visit the LoRa Alliance website.
+Things Connected is a collaborative project between the Future Cities Catapult, the Digital Catapult, BT, Everynet, Beecham Research, AllThingsTalk, BRE, Imperial College London, King’s College London, UCL and Queen Mary University of London.
+To learn more about LoRa certified products and specifications, visit the LoRa Alliance website.